 Full recipe and printable instructions listed at the bottom.

-I used a medium-to-large bowl.
+I used a medium bowl.
 It’s not a huge batch so you don’t need anything gigantic.

-Add the brown sugar, eggs, and vanilla to the bowl.
+Next, add the brown sugar, eggs, and vanilla extract to the bowl.

 Stir everything together.

-Once you stir things up, add the flour, baking powder, and salt and mix it again.
+Add the flour, baking powder, and salt, and mix well.

 Now, add the chocolate candies.
 You can either use M&Ms or use regular candies.
 We have a Bulk Nation nearby and I picked out some Valentine chocolate candies to use.